Interviewed in London in August 2017

-DISCO DUST LONDON’s point of difference from other brands is the combination of love and attention to detail within each glitter product, as well as our hand-picked selection of the newest and highest quality glitter products.
-We would place ourselves at more of a luxury product market, we want it to feel like treasure that you can roll around in.
+DISCO DUST LONDON’s point of difference from other brands is the combination of love and attention to detail within each glitter product, as well as our hand-picked selection of high quality products.
+We place ourselves in more of a luxury product market, we want it to feel like treasure that you can roll around in.
 I did all the branding and design, it’s my favourite part of the job, and built and designed the website myself.

-In May we did a trade show called Pulse at Olympia, which specialises in gifts, modern living and fashion accessories with a design focus.
+In May we did [trade show] Pulse at Olympia, which specialises in gifts, modern living and fashion accessories with a design focus.
 We gained a lot of stockists and support from it alongside attention from our Instagram, and currently have 32 stockists including Cyberdog, Not Another Salon [on Brick Lane], Dolls Kill in California and Beyond Retro in London with more in the pipeline.

 Instagram has been an amazing platform, it has allowed us to really build up an identity and document some of our favourite customers creations.
-It also allowed us to reach out to some insanely talented people and make up artists such as Theresa who did our first campaign or Bea [pic above] who introduced me to [this blog] in fact!
+It also allowed us to reach out to some insanely talented people and makeup artists such as Theresa who did our first campaign or Bea [pic above] who introduced me to this blog!

-The wholesale model is quite a challenge since of course you could see it as less profit per sale.
-Straight to consumer is more profitable but we do really enjoy working with other companies. it is also really rewarding to have the support of some really influential stores which in turn can tend to send traffic in our direction.
+The wholesale model is quite a challenge; significantly less profit per sale.
+Straight to consumer is more profitable but we do really enjoy working with other companies.
+It is also rewarding to have the support of some really influential stores which in turn can tend to send traffic in our direction.

-The big development in the world of glitter is that in the future we hope that everything will be biodegradable.
-We launched our biodegradable range of 15 colours at the trade show in May and are currently planning a new range for next year!
+The big development in the world of glitter is that everything is turning biodegradable.
+We launched our biodegradable range of 15 colours at the trade show in May 2017 and it’s definitely the way forward.

 Biodegradable glitter is made from cellulose film which is a raw material that can decompose with heat, water and air.
-It has to decompose within a certain amount of time or it can’t get certified as biodegradable, so far I haven’t been able to find any in iridescent or holographic but we are working on it!
+It has to decompose within a certain amount of time or it can’t get certified as biodegradable.

 The next goal is to expand our workspace.
 In the beginning we had five months in a property guardianship so that really helped to cover start-up costs.
 I haven’t made too many sacrifices to get the business going, although I haven’t been able to learn to drive yet as it’s just been so busy.